Courtesy of ENO

 Whether you’re looking for a sand-proof beach blanket or an extra large one that fits the entire family, we’ve found something that deserves a spot on your packing list.

-Summer’s not over just yet and there’s still plenty of time to plan a socially distanced beach getaway to the coast or your favorite lake.
-Don’t assume your beach house rental will have all the essentials you’ll need to stake out your own spot on the sand, though.
+When you’re heading out on a beach getaway to the coast or your favorite lake, don’t assume your beach house rental will have all the essentials you’ll need to stake out your own spot on the sand.
 In addition to sunscreen and a swimsuit, you’ll want to bring your own beach blanket to keep your feet and bottom protected from the hot sand.

 Sure, you can always repurpose the top sheet of a bed set you’re ready to get rid of.
 But these beach blankets include clever features like integrated carrying cases, water-resistant bottoms, sand-proof materials, and weighted corners that will make your day at the beach way less of a hassle.
 Here are the 12 best beach blankets that you’ll want to pack the next time you head to the coast.